framp/joi-tester/README.md

 # joi-tester

-> Quickly test joi validation on the browser
+> Quickly test joi validation in the browser

 ## Build Setup